This date is Hairstylist Appreciation Day, and The Registry looks briefly at the heritage of African American hair.

 Regarding the structure of “Black Hair,” kinky hair breaks so easily because every twist in African American hair represents a potential stress point, which means the curlier your hair, the more prone it is to breakage.
 Cornrows left in too long can cause traction that may result in breakage.
 Our kinky hair is also prone to catching onto one another, which causes fragmentation.
 What makes the color of hair different?
 Whether black, blond, or brown, the answer lies in melanophore.
 The hair roots contain pigment cells called melanin, which creates a black pigment.
 Melanophore is a chromatophore that sends pigment to new hair.
 The greater the amount of pigment sent to the hair, the darker the hair becomes.
 On the contrary, as the amount of pigment is reduced, the hair color turns brown and blond.

 Some people believe that differences in hair color are caused by the differences in the intensity of ultraviolet rays in the sunlight to which the hair is exposed.
 A baby's hair begins to grow around the third month after conception.
 Trichocysts are the first hairs formed.
-They develop into hair follicles as the fetus grows, then they become downy hairs several centimeters long when the baby is born.
+They develop into hair follicles as the fetus grows, and then become downy hairs several centimeters long when the baby is born.
 The total number of hairs is determined before the baby is born.
 After that, the number of hairs never increases; they only decrease.
-There are about four hundred and fifty thousand of them to be found above the neck.
+About four hundred and fifty thousand are to be found above the neck.
 These hairs include about one hundred thousand hairs on the head and about thirty thousand hairs taken up by mustaches, beards, or facial hair.
 Hair grows faster in the spring and summer than in autumn and winter.

 Many Blacks debate that imitating European standards of beauty and grooming was necessary for Blacks to be accepted by white culture, especially by potential white masters and employers.
 For generations, hairstyles have reflected the history of American race relations, and how Blacks wore their hair reflected the dominant white culture.
 African American hair was straightened, combed, or parted to mimic Western coiffures.
 In response to the propaganda in black communities to accept the European standards of beauty, the Black haircare market expanded.

 Madam C.J.
 Walker is one of the pioneers in the Black haircare market with her Walker System.
 However, African Americans have thrown away European beauty standards.
 During the 1960s, the “Afro” debuted with the concept of Black is Beautiful.
-During the '80s and the '90s, West African traditional hairstyles began to resurface in the black community.
+During the '80s and the '90s, West African traditional hairstyles began resurfacing in the Black community.
 Many people were getting braids with traditional West African patterns.
 Many beauty shops are designed to create only West African traditional hairstyles.

 Near the end of the twentieth century, relaxed hair became popular again in a wide range of short and long styles, while the new Jheri curl used a different chemical to create loose, wet curls for both men and women.
 Women and men chose dreadlocks, twists, corkscrews, fades, and other styles that used the benefits of Black hair's natural texture.
 Despite the economic depression in many Black neighborhoods, hair salons remain among urban communities' most successful Black businesses.
 Even African Americans who move to predominantly white suburbs often return to black urban neighborhoods to get their hair done.

 Still, Blacks are losing control over the Black haircare market.
-Business by business, mergers, and acquisitions are taking apart black-owned hair care endeavors.
+Business by business, mergers, and acquisitions dismantle Black-owned hair care endeavors.
 A moment of truth came when L'Oreal acquired Carson.
-The result was the top two black-owned hair care companies (Johnson Products and Soft Sheen) were joined under L'Oreal’s ownership.
+The result was that the top two black-owned hair care companies (Johnson Products and Soft Sheen) were joined under L'Oreal’s ownership.
 Many white business people know what kind of money Black people put into their hair care and want a part of that market.

 Among the most recent is the 2003-released "Hair Rules: The Ultimate Hair-Care Guide for Women with Kinky, Curly, or Wavy Hair," by New York City stylist Anthony Dickey.
 Also, many trends can be attributed to Meechy Monroe and her TwistOut.